From alpine tundra to "sky islands"

 At 16.5 million acres, Tongass National Forest is more than half as big as the entire state of North Carolina.
 And while the forest is best known for its wide expanses of Sitka spruce, western hemlock and cedar, it is also geologically and climatically diverse enough to accommodate majestic glaciers and icefields.
 The trees themselves are remarkable for their size and longevity –some up to 800 years old.
 Over one-third of Tongass National Forest is designated as federal wilderness, containing habitat for a variety of wildlife including brown and black bears, mountain goats, black-tailed deer, wolverines, river otters, harbor seals and bald eagles.
 Bonus fact: Scenes from the 1982 horror/sci-fi film The Thing were filmed here

 Sadly, Tongass National Forest is one of America's most exploited forests, with decades of forestry clearcut scars to prove it.
-Currently, some of its wildest stretches of forest--called "inventoried roadless areas"--and under threat, which could lead to similar dangers for wild forests across the county.
+Currently, some of its wildest stretches of forest--called "inventoried roadless areas"--are under threat, which could lead to similar dangers for wild forests across the county.

 Gifford Pinchot National Forest (Washington)